Perverse sheaves of categories and some applications: Sheaves of categories on the cylinder, bundles and a result of Segal

 satisfying the conditions

 We define $\gamma$ to be

 By construction, the diagram

 commutes up to homotopy in each square.
-Following the computations in \cite[Proposition 4.3]{kl}, this is closed and is clearly degree 0.
+Following the computations in \cite[Proposition 4.3]{kl}, this is closed and is of degree 0.
 The corresponding diagram in the homotopy category has rows which are distinguished triangles, the squares commute, and the first two vertical arrows and the last arrow are isomorphisms.
 Therefore $[\gamma]$ is an isomorphism.
-One then uses \cite[Remark 3.1]{kl} to see that $(c,\gamma)$ represents the cone of $(f,f')$ in $\mathscr{E}\mathrm{q}^h(F_1,F_2)$. \end{proof} \begin{remark} This also implies that the homotopy fiber product of pretriangulated dg categories is again pretriangulated, since the homotopy fiber product can be expressed as a homotopy equalizer. \end{remark} Segal \cite{seg} begins with a triangulated category $\mathscr{D}$ and an autoequivalence $\Phi$ of $\mathscr{D}$.
-He then constructs a category $\mathscr{D}_\Phi$ which is generated by objects $j^*a$ for all $a \in \mathscr{D}$, which satisfy
+One then uses \cite[Remark 3.1]{kl} to see that $(c,\gamma)$ represents the cone of $(f,f')$ in $\mathscr{E}\mathrm{q}^h(F_1,F_2)$. \end{proof} \begin{remark} This also implies that the homotopy fiber product of pretriangulated dg categories is again pretriangulated, since the homotopy fiber product is expressed as a homotopy equalizer. \end{remark}